Abortion in Canada

 Abortion in Canada is legal throughout pregnancy and is publicly funded as a medical procedure under the combined effects of the federal Canada Health Act and provincial health-care systems.
-However, access to services and resources varies by region.
 While some restrictions exist, Canada is one of the few nations with no criminal restrictions on abortion.
-Abortion is subject to provincial healthcare regulatory rules and guidelines for physicians.
+Access to services and resources varies by region, as abortion is subject to provincial healthcare regulatory rules and guidelines for physicians.
 No jurisdiction offers abortion on request at 24 weeks and beyond, although there are exceptions for certain medical complications.

-Formally banned in 1869, abortion would remain illegal in Canadian law for the next 100 years.
+Formally banned in 1869, abortion remained illegal in Canadian law for the next 100 years.
 In 1969, the Criminal Law Amendment Act, 1968–69 legalized therapeutic abortions, as long as a committee of doctors certified that continuing the pregnancy would likely endanger the woman's life or health.
 In 1988, the Supreme Court of Canada ruled in R. v.
 Morgentaler that the existing law was unconstitutional, and struck down the 1969 Act.
 The ruling found that the 1969 abortion law violated a woman's right to "life, liberty and security of the person" guaranteed under Section 7 of the Canadian Charter of Rights and Freedoms established in 1982.

 In Canada, all surgical abortions are performed by a physician, with nurse practitioners, pharmacists and midwives able to provide medications for non-invasive medical abortions within nine weeks (63 days) of gestation.
 Canada has had a relatively stable abortion rate since decriminalization; the rate of recorded abortion per 1000 women of childbearing age (15-44) was 10.2 in 1974, rising to 16.4 abortions per thousand women in 1997, and declining to 10.1 abortions per 1000 women in 2020.
 However, these rates of abortion only reflect the number of abortions reported by abortion clinics and hospitals.
 They do not account for unreported abortions in these setting or count abortions induced by prescription drugs such as mifepristone and misoprostol taken at home, and so these official rates of abortion undercount the true rate of abortion.
 Nevertheless, Canada has a low abortion rate overall compared to other countries, with approximately 74,000 abortions reported in 2020.
 Roughly half of abortions occur among women aged 18 to 29 years and roughly 90% of abortions are performed within the first trimester (12 weeks).